Skip to main content

 -w /etc/sudoers.d/ -p wa -k sudoers_changes

-# Track SSH configuration changes
+# Track SSH config changes

 -w /etc/ssh/sshd_config -p wa -k ssh_config